How to Pass Environment Variables to Docker Containers

 Let's introduce an additional environment variable named LOG_LEVEL

 .
-In the Dockerfile, add the following instruction:
+In the Dockerfile, add the following instructions:

 ENV LOG_LEVEL=error